5 Project Phases

 The key PA/SI output is the preliminary CSM.
 The CSM represents relevant known and hypothetical site characteristics, conditions, and features developed from lines of evidence.
 A CSM can be presented in multiple ways, including text description, tables, figures, flow diagrams, maps, and pictures.

 Preliminary versions of the CSM are based on limited information or assumptions and may contain significant uncertainty.
 CSM uncertainties should be clearly identified so that these uncertainties can be reduced to acceptable levels.
 To transition the MR CSM from an early phase to more detailed model, the PDT evaluates the decisions that must be made, the quality of the data used to make decisions, data uncertainties, the impact data uncertainties have on the decisions, data gaps, and what additional data are necessary to address uncertainty and fill data gaps.
-The preliminary CSM is the basis of investigation design and used to develop the DQOs (QAPP Worksheet #11) and other quality parameters (Figure 3‑2) that enable decisions.
-These decisions are documented during the DUA (QAPP Worksheet #37).
+The preliminary CSM is the basis of investigation design and used to develop the DQOs (MR-QAPP Worksheet #11) and other quality parameters (Figure 3‑2) that enable decisions.
+These decisions are documented during the DUA (MR-QAPP Worksheet #37).

 Informed Decision Making